glacials/twos.dev/src/cold/guide.md

 ## Warnings

-- **I go rogue.** Sometimes I'm so passionate about fixing or building something that I'll do it without tracking, because the overhead—or its emotional burden—is bigger than the job itself.
+- **I go rogue.** Sometimes I'm so passionate about fixing or building something that I'll do it without tracking because the overhead—or its emotional burden—is bigger than the job itself.
 Some [adored features](https://twitter.com/search?q=https%3A%2F%2Ftwitter.com%2Fglcls%2Fstatus%2F720689621466619904&src=typed_query) have come out of having the freedom to do this; see #1 above :D